-The On-Page Restaurant SEO Checklist
+The Ultimate Restaurant SEO Checklist for 2025

 So today we are going to look at a checklist that you can use to make sure your restaurant’s SEO allows you to rank as well as possible.